sanand0/tools-in-data-science-public/embeddings.md

 ## Embeddings: OpenAI and Local Models

-Embedding models convert text into an array of numbers.
-If 2 arrays are close to each other, the text they represent mean something similar.
+Embedding models convert text into a list of numbers.
+These are like a map of text in numerical form.
+Each number represents a feature, and similar texts will have numbers close to each other.
+So, if the numbers are similar, the text they represent mean something similar.

 This is useful because text similarity is important in many common problems: